- About Us

 Filing a burn injury lawsuit could enable your family to pay for necessary medical care and reimburse other related costs using the at-fault party’s insurance policy.
 The financial compensation, or damages, that may be available to you as a burn survivor include:

 The value of your personal injury case is something that you should discuss with an attorney before settling your case with an insurance company.
-A lawyer at Manning Law can give you an honest and accurate burn injury case evaluation.
+An Aurora burn injury lawyer at Manning Law can give you an honest and accurate burn injury case evaluation.

 You do not have to go through the claims process on your own as a burn injury victim.
-Hiring an attorney can allow you to rest and focus on healing while an experienced professional takes care of legal matters on your behalf.
-It is especially important to hire an attorney if you or a loved one has a third-degree burn injury that will significantly impact your life.
+Hiring an Aurora burn injury attorney can allow you to rest and focus on healing while an experienced professional takes care of legal matters on your behalf.
+It is especially important to hire a burn injury lawyer in Aurora if you or a loved one has a third-degree burn injury that will significantly impact your life.
 With so much on the line, do not risk self-representation.

 Liability, or financial responsibility, for a burn injury depends on the circumstances.
 In general, the person or party who is guilty of breaking a law or violating a duty of care is liable for a burn injury.
 A duty of care is a responsibility to act in a reasonable manner.
 An investigation may be required to determine who or what caused your burn injury.
 It may be a driver, property owner, product manufacturer, employer or a combination of multiple parties.
 An attorney can explore all of your options for making a financial recovery.